neutron-org/testnets/quark/testcases/ica/README.md

 ## Getting ready to test on CosmosHub

-You don't have `atom` you can go through the following steps:
+If you don't have `atom`, then you can go through the following steps:

 - if you don't have Keplr [install it](https://www.keplr.app/)
 - if you don't have  CosmosHub testnet in your Keplr go to this [Jsfiddle](https://jsfiddle.net/kht96uvo/1/)